 Profile

-A recent graduate with entry-level work experience, specializing in information technology, system administration, troubleshooting, and technical support.
+A recent graduate with entry-level work experience, specializing in IT, system administration, troubleshooting, and technical support.
 Adept at collaborating with diverse IT teams to identify solutions for complex technical issues.
 Expertise in interfacing with customers and providing end-user support.

 Professional Experience